webosbrew/pages/content/pages/sdk.md

-Title: Configuring SDK
+Title: SDK configuration
 status: hidden

 # Development TV setup

-Recommended tooling for webOS TV development is [@webosose/ares-cli](https://www.npmjs.com/package/@webosose/ares-cli) NPM package.
+The recommended tooling for webOS TV development is [@webosose/ares-cli](https://www.npmjs.com/package/@webosose/ares-cli) NPM package.
 It provides all the basic tools without needing to install them globally.

-**If your TV is rooted** You *shall not* use "Developer Mode" app - all of its functionality is accessible via root SSH server exposed by Homebrew Channel, and installing it will probably break root startup sequence.
+**If your TV is rooted** you *must not* use LG's "Developer Mode" app; installing it will probably break your system, potentially necessitating a factory reset.
+All of its functionality (e.g., SSH access) is replaced by Homebrew Channel.

 ## Configuring @webosose/ares-cli with Developer Mode App
-This is partially based on: https://webostv.developer.lge.com/develop/getting-started/developer-mode-app
+This is partially based on [LG's instructions](https://webostv.developer.lge.com/develop/getting-started/developer-mode-app).

 1. Install Developer Mode app from Content Store
-2. Enable developer mode, enable keyserver
+2. Enable developer mode; enable keyserver
 3. Download TV's private key: `http://TV_IP:9991/webos_rsa` and save under `$HOME/.ssh`
 4. As with any SSH key, restrict its access rights: `chmod 600 ~/.ssh/webos_rsa`
 5. You can test the key with: `ssh-keygen -y -P "PASSPHRASE" -f ~/.ssh/webos_rsa`